contentful/forma-36/MIGRATION.md

 ## Form Components

-We changed how the Form Components work on the version 4, on the version 3 we had the Field components that would handle the everything related to a Field, like the Label, HelpText and ValidationMessage.
+We changed how the Form Components work on version 4.
+In version 3 we had the Field components, like `TextField` or `SelectField` that would handle elements like Label, HelpText, and ValidationMessage.
-For the version 4 we created the `FormControl` which gives more flexibility to the user, when migrating to the version 4, you would need to use it.
+For version 4 we created the `FormControl` which gives more flexibility to the user and controls the given input, its validation, state, etc.
+Within `FormControl` component, you have available all the previous options, so:
+ - `FormControl.Label`
+ - `FormControl.HelpText`
+ - `FormControl.ValidationMessage`
+ - `FormControl.Counter`

-And all our Form Components can be used either as controlled or uncontrolled component, this is defined by using the `defaulValue`/`defaultChecked` prop for uncontrolled components and `value`/`isChecked` with an `onChange` props for the controlled version.
+Any Forma 36 form element can be used either as controlled or uncontrolled components, by using the `defaulValue`/`defaultChecked` prop for uncontrolled and `value`/`isChecked` with an `onChange` props for the controlled version.
 For example:

 ```jsx static=true
 // This would render the TextInput as an uncontrolled component